charles-uno/charles-uno.github.io/_posts/2016-11-27-aunt-marys-cranberries.md

 This recipe assumes a large food processor.
 If yours is more modestly sized, it may be better to do half at a time.

 Slice **one large navel orange** and remove any seeds.
-Combine in a food processor with **250ml (1 cup) sugar**.
+Combine in a food processor with **250ml sugar** (1 cup).
 Blend briefly to mix.

-Add **1l (4 cups, about a pound) raw cranberries**.
+Add **1l raw cranberries** (4 cups, about a pound).
 Pulse until the desired consistency is reached.
 The bigger the pieces, the more crunch there will be!

 ![Aunt Mary's Cranberry Relish](/assets/images/aunt-marys-cranberries/finished.png)

 Let the relish sit overnight in the fridge.
 The sugar will draw juice out of the berries, improving both the color and the flavor.